stackbit/jamstackthemes/content/theme/hugo-persian.md

 archetype:
   - Blog
 date: 2021-08-29T15:55:35.000Z
+description: >-
-description: Persian is a box design personal blog template based on Bootstrap and powered by Hugo.
+  Persian is a box design personal blog template based on Bootstrap and powered by Hugo.
 It is very responsive and perfectly fits on any sized screen device.
 stale: false
 disabled: false
-disabled_reason:
+disabled_reason: null
 ---

 ## Features